StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 You can review the [Bitnami Elasticsearch Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/elasticsearch) for available configuration options.

 !!! note "Same Elasticsearch instance for both TheHive and Cortex"
     Using the same Elasticsearch instance for both TheHive and Cortex isn't recommended.
-If this setup is necessary, ensure proper connectivity and configuration for both TheHive and Cortex pods.
+If this setup is necessary, ensure proper connectivity and configuration for both pods and use Elasticsearch version 7.x.
 Be aware that sharing an Elasticsearch instance creates an interdependency that may lead to issues during updates or downtime.

 #### Cortex server in TheHive